anthonyc2394/sep11-freedom-project/entries/entry03.md

 ### Content

 In this blog entry, I will be discussing what I have learned and practiced within the past few months from [Earsketch](https://earsketch.gatech.edu/landing/#/learn).
-I learned how to use `for loops` and how to add custom sounds.
+I learned how to use `for loops` and how to add custom sounds on Earskecth.

 #### Loops

-Below is an example of a `for loop` from [Earsketch](https://earsketch.gatech.edu/landing/#/learn)
+Below is an example of a `for loop` from [Earsketch](https://earsketch.gatech.edu/earsketch2/?curriculum=8-0-0&language=javascript)

 ``` js
 var drum1 = OS_SNARE03;